Zooey Deschanel: Since 2010: New Girl and other projects

 Deschanel was originally the top choice for Janet van Dyne / The Wasp in an early draft of Joss Whedon's The Avengers in which she would have played a prominent role.
-However, once Scarlett Johansson was cast as Natasha Romanoff / Black Widow, Deschanel was no longer in consideration to portray the Wasp with Janet's daughter Hope van Dyne taking up the mantle in the Infinity Saga, played by Evangeline Lilly.
+However, once Scarlett Johansson was cast as Natasha Romanoff / Black Widow, Deschanel was no longer in consideration to portray The Wasp with Janet's daughter Hope van Dyne taking up the mantle in the Infinity Saga, played by Evangeline Lilly.

 Deschanel starred in the comedy Our Idiot Brother (2011) as the independent and bisexual sister of a dimwitted but idealistic man (Paul Rudd).
 The production was screened at the Sundance Film Festival, to a generally positive critical reception.
-She played Belladonna in the stoner fantasy-comedy Your Highness (2011), with Danny McBride and James Franco.
+She played Princess Belladonna in the stoner fantasy-comedy Your Highness (2011), with Danny McBride and James Franco.
 The film received negative reviews and bombed at the box office.
 Describing her role, Roger Ebert noted in its review for the film: "[Deschanel is] brought onstage, quickly kidnapped by an evil sorcerer, spends a good deal of time as a captive in his lair, is rescued and lives happily ever after.
 She might as well be a mannequin, for all she's given to say and do.
 This intelligent, nuanced actress, standing there baffled.
 Used as a placeholder".

 Deschanel signed on to star as a bubbly and offbeat teacher Jessica "Jess" Day on the Fox sitcom New Girl, created by Elizabeth Meriwether.
 She became a producer on the show and helped build the character, which she has described as a part of her, especially in regards to "the sort of enthusiasm and optimism" of her youth.
 The series premiered in September 2011, and USA Today described her performance as "a role tailored to launch her from respected indie actor to certified [television] star, Deschanel soars, combining well-honed skills with a natural charm".
 She has received an Emmy Award nomination and three Golden Globe nominations for her role.
 The series finale ran on May 15, 2018.

 Deschanel hosted Saturday Night Live on February 11, 2012.
 That same year, she was featured in a commercial for the iPhone 4S (Siri).